Skin Autophagy: 10 Strategies to Rejuvenate Your Skin

 - If you notice a rash after shaving, do not shave until its completely healed.
 Avoid perfumed after-shave.

 - Start loving moisturizers.
 Natural moisturizers can prevent water loss by layering an oily substance over the skin to keep the water in or by attracting water to the outer layer from the inner layer of your skin.
-I recommend PH Balance Skincare Daily Moisturizer for optimal benefits.
-You can get 10% off by using the DRJ10% coupon code.
+I recommend Purity Woods Age Defying Dream Cream which uses organic ingredients that help to soothe the skin and activate skin autophagy and moisturization.

 Final Thoughts on Skin Health